Exponential speedup in quantum simulation of Kogut-Susskind Hamiltonian via orbifold lattice: Kogut-Susskind Hamiltonian from the orbifold lattice

 \section{Kogut-Susskind Hamiltonian from the orbifold lattice}

+We can see the relationship between the Kogut-Susskind Hamiltonian and the infinite-mass limit of the orbifold lattice in the following way.
+Let us focus on the scalars, because the same argument applies to the U(1) part.
+When the mass is large, it is reasonable to assume that the scalars are approximated well by keeping only the free part (momentum term and the mass term); indeed, we can justify this assumption shortly.
+If the mass is larger than the energy scale under consideration, then the scalars are frozen to the ground state of the harmonic oscillators.
+In the coordinate basis, using the analytic formula for the ground state, we can see that the fluctuation of the harmonic oscillator decays as $m^{-1/2}$.
+Because of this suppression, the interaction can be neglected, indeed.
+Therefore, we conclude that the theory reduces to Kogut-Susskind plus decoupled harmonic oscillators.

-An easy way to see the connection between the Kogut-Susskind Hamiltonian and the orbifold lattice Hamiltonian explicitly is to switch to the path-integral formalism.
+An easy way to see the connection between the Kogut-Susskind Hamiltonian and the orbifold lattice Hamiltonian quantitatively, even at finite mass, is to switch to the path-integral formalism.
+Because we want to see how heavy degrees of freedom affects physics at low energy, it is convenient to consider the Euclidean signature.
 With the Euclidean signature, we can introduce a spacetime lattice so that the path integral reduces to a usual integral with a finite number of variables, which brings the proof of the equivalence into a form accessible by numerical methods.
 We can use Monte Carlo simulations to obtain quantitative results.

 In this section, we provide the two spacetime lattice actions to demonstrate the emergence of the Kogut-Susskind Hamiltonian from the orbifold lattice Hamiltonian.
 The first is the standard Wilson action~\cite{Wilson:1974sk} (Section~\ref{sec:Wilson_action}) that corresponds to the Kogut-Susskind Hamiltonian when the continuum limit is taken along the time direction.
 The second is the orbifold lattice action~\cite{Bergner:2024qjl} (Section~\ref{sec:orbifold_action}).
 This is slightly different from those in the original papers~\cite{Cohen:2003xe,Cohen:2003qw,Kaplan:2005ta} reflecting a difference of motivation (the target of the original papers was exact supersymmetry on the lattice).
 Specifically, we use the complex link variables only for spatial links, and, as a consequence, we can take the gauge group of these links to be SU($N$) rather than U($N$).
-As already explained, the spacial links are complex matrices, which get close to SU($N$) once the masses get sufficienty large.
+As already explained, the spatial links are complex matrices, which get close to SU($N$) once the masses get sufficiently large.

 In Section~\ref{sec:equivalence_analytic}, we show the equivalence of the two theories directly at the regularized level, without taking the continuum limit in either temporal or spatial dimensions.
 This equivalence guarantees the equivalence of the Hamiltonian formulations when the continuum limit is taken along the time direction.